Joshua earned an MBA from USF and he writes mostly about software and technology.

 Next scroll down and select the "(blanks)" option and click on OK.

 Stop Recording and Adjust the Button

 Now click on that square in the bottom left-hand corner that we reviewed earlier.
 This will save the steps that you just created to the button.
-Rename the button by right clicking on it.
-Chose "Edit Text" from the drop down menu to enable you to back space the default name.
-Rename the button UNPAID INVOICES and click in another cell.
+Rename the button by right-clicking on it.
+Chose "Edit Text" from the drop-down menu to enable you to backspace the default name.
+Rename the button UNPAID INVOICES and click on another cell.
 You can also resize the button by selecting it and dragging the borders to the size of your liking.

 © 2018 Joshua Crowder